mrzResearchArena/Git/SSH.md

-## Set Username and Password by generating SSH Key
+## Set username and password by generating SSH key

 &nbsp;
 &nbsp;